alexrosen45/personal_website_v4/data/authors/default.md

 github: https://github.com/alexrosen45
 ---

-Hi, I'm Alex!
-I study computer science at the University of Toronto with a growing interest in machine learning, complexity theory, and the mathematics behind modeling financial markets.
+Hi, I'm Alex, a computer science student at the University of Toronto with a growing interest in machine learning, complexity theory, and the mathematics behind modeling financial markets.